sibonile/ANIN-Handbook/docs/Installation.md

 # Installation

 ## Requirements
-To run the Drought Indices tools, a recent version of Python needs to be installed on your system—first, visit [Python.org](https://www.python.org/) to confirm the latest version number.
+To run the Drought Indices tools, a recent version of Python needs to be installed on your system—first, visit [Python.org](https://www.python.org/){:target="_blank"} to confirm the latest version number.

-You can check the version of Python you have installed by running the following command in Command Prompt.
+You can check the version of Python you have installed by pressing `Win + R`, type `cmd`, and press `Enter` to open Command Prompt then running the command below.
 ```
 python --version
 ```
 Please ensure that version 3.8 or higher is installed before proceeding.

 ## Installing Python
-Install Python by downloading an installer appropriate to your system from [python.org](https://www.python.org/)  and running it.
+Install Python by downloading an installer appropriate to your system from [python.org](https://www.python.org/){:target="_blank"}  and running it.

 !!!
 Note ""